10x-college/space-journey-part2-DrWhoL/README.md

 Title: Set the browser tab title to: Terminal X-Omega | Intergalactic Spaceport.

-CSS Link: Link to an external stylesheet named styles.css.
+CSS Link: Link to an external stylesheet named styles.css. (bolos gasaketebeli)

 Step 3: The Header Area
 We need a header that serves as the main title banner.